singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 <REMOVE OR FILL IN>
 ```

-Provided you got the requirements sorted, the installation and setup of punch and a punch site can be done with a few short commands in terminal, as seen in the above example for Linux.
+Provided you got the requirements sorted, the installation and setup of punch and a punch site can be done with a few short commands in a terminal window or a command prompt , as seen in the above examples for Linux, OSX and Windows.

 Simply choose the guide that corresponds with your operating system and substitute my-punch-site with the name of your site.

-Once you've entered the last command `punch s`, leave the window open, as it will run a web server you can test your site against.
-Just open your browser and visit [http://localhost:9009](http://localhost:9009) and see for yourself.
+Once you've entered the last command `punch s`, just leave the window open, as it will run a web server you can test your site against.
+Open your browser and visit [http://localhost:9009](http://localhost:9009) and see for yourself.

 It's recommended to take the quick hands-on tutorial, as it will quickly cover the basics and get the ball rolling, but it's not a prerequisite for this guide.